Title: Storm Wrack & Spindrift (Remnants Book 3)

-While I enjoyed this story, I do not think it can be read as a standalone novel as marketed.
-As the third book in the series, I felt a bit lost in the beginning because it felt like something was missing, i.e., everything leading up to the MacLean’s family’s life on the farm.
+While I enjoyed this story, for me, it cannot be read as a standalone novel as marketed.
+As the third book in the series, I felt a bit lost initially because it felt like something was missing, such as everything leading up to the MacLean’s family’s life on the farm.

 The epilogue is intriguing, and I wonder if the author would consider adding another book to the series, possibly centered on the experiences of Mairi.

 Plot Movement / Strength: 3/5

 Entertainment Factor: 3/5

 Authenticity / Believable: 4/5